Detailed content of our market study

 Coffee, which is differentiated into Arabica and Robusta, is the most traded agricultural product in the world.

 Arabica coffee, which accounts for about ** percent of production, is mainly grown in Latin America: the world's largest producer is Brazil, which produces ** percent of the total supply.
 Robusta coffee production, on the other hand, is concentrated in Asia and Africa, with Vietnam the leading producer of robusta and the world's second largest coffee producer after Brazil with ** percent of total production.
-Indonesia is following the same path: it surpassed Colombia's production level in ****, and is now the world's third largest coffee producer.
+In third place is Colombia, which has continuous growth in recent years and has reached ** percent of total supply.
+Finally,Indonesia is following the same path and is now the world's fourth largest coffee producer.

 The main differences between the two varieties are as follows.
-Arabica coffee contains *.* percent caffeine, while Robusta coffee contains almost twice as much.
+Arabica coffee contains *.*% caffeine, while Robusta coffee contains almost twice as much.
 In addition, the Arabica coffee plant is a fragile tree that grows slowly at altitudes between *** and *,*** meters, while the Robusta coffee plant, named for its hardiness, is grown on the plains between * and *** meters above sea level.

-Exports, Imports and Coverage Rate (***) Italy, ****-****, in millions of dollars (***) UNComtrade
+Italy, ****-****, in millions of dollars (***) UNComtrade

 2 Demand analysis